 The Brightwells Yard development includes some highways works in Farnham town centre to increase the town’s pedestrian area.
 These works will make greater use of Woolmead Road and have been agreed with Surrey County Council as the local highway authority.

-Improvements will be made to East Street, South Street and Brightwell Road, with works starting in autumn 2019.
+Improvements will be made to East Street, South Street and Brightwell Road, with works starting in spring 2020.
 These changes will alter the traffic flow across the town centre, while the part-pedestrianisation of East Street will be the starting point for Farnham’s ambition of eventually being a traffic-free town centre.

 When the works are fully complete, East Street will be transformed to a new route which will only be used by buses and selected maintenance vehicles, cyclists and pedestrians.
 A bus lane will lead east-bound out of Farnham, with a large 7m wide pedestrian-friendly footway from Bear Lane through to Brightwell Road.

 Vehicles will be diverted from East Street onto the currently underused Woolmead Road, which will then become two-way.